Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Gemini to generate fancy reports, focus on using it to automate tedious data analysis tasks and free up time for actual scientific discovery.
+The biggest misconception is that you should use this to generate fancy reports, focus on using it to automate tedious data analysis tasks and free up time for actual scientific discovery.

 Advanced Prompt Library